roegi/xyz-hub/README.md

 XYZ Hub uses is [GeoJSON](https://tools.ietf.org/html/rfc79460) as the main geospataial data exchange format.
 Tiled data can also be provided as [MVT](https://github.com/mapbox/vector-tile-spec/blob/master/2.1/README.md).

-This project is experimental and work in progress.

 # Prerequisites